-The final exam contains 25 multiple choice questions.
+The final exam contains 25 multiple-choice questions.
 You are responsible for all the content off the course (cumulative).
-The final exam is open book, but and you CAN NOT work with others.
+The final exam is open book, but and you CANNOT work with others.

 The final exam will be delivered online via the Quizzes tool.
-The exam is 2 hours in length and will be held on Thursday, December 15, 2022.
+The exam is 2 hours in length and will be held on Wednesday, December 6, 2023, from 8:30 am until 10:30 am.
+You will have to start the final exam before 9:30 am.